Notification Delay on Android

 - On the app’s first screen, you will get an option for “Mobile heartbeat interval”.
 Tapping on it you can set the duration for notification fetching interval.
 The app offers a recommended interval of 6 minutes- which should be okay for most users.

 - To set a default interval for fetching notification on a WiFi network tap on the “Wi-Fi heartbeat interval” option.
 Default WiFi notification interval is set at 5 minutes in the app.

-- After changing duration for both the options, click on “Apply settings” option.
+- After changing the duration for both the options, click on the “Apply settings” option.
 This will implement the duration changes.